Papain: Production

 Papain is usually produced as a crude, dried material by collecting the latex from the fruit of the papaya tree.
 The latex is collected after scoring the neck of the fruit, where it may either dry on the fruit or drip into a container.
 This latex is then further dried.
 It is now classified as a dried, crude material.
 A purification step is necessary to remove contaminating substances.
 This purification consists of the solubilization and extraction of the active papain enzyme system through a government-registered process.
 This purified papain may be supplied as powder or as liquid.

-US restrictions on marketing
+US restriction on marketing

 On September 23, 2008, the US Food and Drug Administration (FDA) warned companies to stop marketing ophthalmic balanced salt solutions and topical drug products containing papain by November 4, 2008.
 The FDA said, "Papain-containing drug products in topical form historically have been marketed without approval...".
 According to the FDA's statement on the subject, "These unapproved products have put consumers' health in jeopardy, from reports of permanent vision loss with unapproved balanced salt solutions to a serious drop in blood pressure and increased heart rate from the topical papain products," said Janet Woodcock, director for the Center for Drug Evaluation and Research.